CogentRoleplayCommunity/FogentRoleplay/src/Adventures/LostTunnelsOfTundelver/LostTunnelsOfTundelver.md

 Within, the room bears the marks of destruction, evident in the ash, dust, fire-blackened walls, and heaps of debris under the sagging ceiling.
 The furnishings, including tables, chairs, bookshelves, and beds, have been charred or shattered, but they remain surprisingly intact.
 An iron chest, scogrekinhed by the flames, rests near the base of one of the beds.
 ```

 The spirit of Mormesk, the last wizard to perish in this room, still haunts the area.
 Initially unseen, Mormesk materializes when a living being enters the room.
-Once a formidable mage, his existence was snuffed out during the climactic battle that devastated the mines.
+Once a formidable runesmith, his existence was snuffed out during the climactic battle that devastated the mines.
 Centuries of resentment have warped his soul into a malevolent apparition.

 Mormesk presides over the undead that haunt Tide Echo Cavern.
 He lingers here because his wealth from life resides within the scogrekinhed chest (see the "Treasure" section).
 Lacking a physical form, he is unable to touch or possess the riches he cherished while alive.